Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 *Example of ZUI date input with Firefox's built-in date picker component.*

-<docs-note><strong>Note:</strong> At the time of publishing, the date picker component doesn't appear in Chrome and Edge unless you have Experimental Web Platform features enabled or update to Chrome and Edge versions 99 or greater.</docs-note>
+<docs-note><strong>Note:</strong> At the time of publishing, the date picker component doesn't appear in Chrome and Edge unless you have Experimental Web Platform features enabled or update to versions 99 or greater.</docs-note>

 We also support the [`min`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#min) and [`max`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#max) attributes with this update: